Nothing but Thieves

-Nothing but Thieves are an English rock band, formed in 2012 in Southend-on-Sea, Essex.
-They consist of lead vocalist and guitarist Conor Mason, guitarist Joe Langridge-Brown, guitarist and keyboardist Dominic Craik, bassist Philip Blake, and drummer James Price.
+Nothing but Thieves are an English rock band, formed in 2012 in Southend-on-Sea, Essex consisting of lead vocalist and guitarist Conor Mason, guitarist Joe Langridge-Brown, guitarist and keyboardist Dominic Craik, bassist Philip Blake, and drummer James Price.
 In 2014, they signed to RCA Records and a year later in October 2015, they released their self-titled debut album.
-Their second album, Broken Machine was released in September 2017, receiving wide acclaim in addition to peaking at No. 2 in the UK Album Charts.
-They released an EP entitled What Did You Think When You Made Me This Way? in October 2018, followed by their third studio album, Moral Panic, in October 2020, which peaked at No. 3 in the UK Album Charts.
+Their second album, Broken Machine was released in September 2017, receiving wide acclaim in addition to peaking at No. 2 on the UK Albums Chart.
+They released an EP titled What Did You Think When You Made Me This Way? in October 2018, followed by their third studio album, Moral Panic, in October 2020.
+This was followed in July 2021 by the album's "second part" with the EP entitled Moral Panic II.
+In June 2023, they released their fourth studio album, Dead Club City, which became their first UK No. 1 album.

-Their style of music has been compared to the likes of Foals, Civil Twilight, and Royal Blood.
+Their style of music has been compared to the likes of Jeff Buckley, Foals, Civil Twilight, Queens of the Stone Age, Royal Blood and Muse.